persistent image in ERROR status after VM delete

 The logs indicates problem in VMM so I am categorizing the issue as VM related one.

 Target version is second beta(4.13.85), but it is not in target version list na I thing the issue is in master branch too.

-#2 Updated by Carlos Martín about 5 years ago
+#2 Updated by Carlos Martín over 5 years ago